 Fiscal Policy Types, Objectives, and Tools

 How does it work?
-The government either spends more, cuts taxes or does both if it can.
+The government either spends more, cuts taxes, or both.
 The idea is to put more money into consumers' hands, so they spend more.
-That jump starts demand, which keeps businesses running and adds jobs.
+The increased demand forces businesses to add jobs to increase supply.

 Politicians debate about which works better.
 Advocates of supply-side economics prefer tax cuts.
 They say it frees up businesses to hire more workers to pursue business ventures.
 Advocates of demand-side economics say additional spending is more effective than tax cuts.
 Examples include public works projects, unemployment benefits, and food stamps.
 The money goes into the pockets of consumers, who go right out and buy the things businesses produce.

+The second tool is government spending.
 That includes subsidies, transfer payments including welfare programs, public works projects, and government salaries.
 Whoever receives the funds has more money to spend.
 That increases demand and economic growth.

 The federal government is losing its ability to use discretionary fiscal policy.
 Each year, more of the budget must go to mandated programs.
 As the population ages, the costs of Medicare, Medicaid, and Social Security are rising.

-Fiscal Policy Versus Monetary Policy
+Fiscal Policy versus Monetary Policy